PlessioTihsrah/Disease-Monitoring-and-Analysis/Backend/readme.md

     1. name: Name of user
     2. email: Email of user
     3. dob: Date of birth of user
+    4. mobile: mobile number of user in string

 #### Sample Request